 You can extrapolate the getter and setter methods that are available in the client proxy interface from the vSphere API Reference.
 For example, the ScsiLun data object has a displayName property.
 For the Java API, you can use a setDisplayName method to assign a string value to the property, and obtain the string value by using the getDisplayName method.
-The vSphere Web Services SDK includes Java and C# sample code that illustrates using the proxy interfaces.
-See Chapter 3, "Client Applications," on page 25.
+The vSphere Web Services SDK includes Java and C# sample code that illustrates how to use the proxy interfaces.
+See #unique_18.